-- Establishing proactive systems to manage health and safety e.g. by implementing the
+- establishing proactive systems to manage health and safety e.g. by implementing the

 Annual Assessment Program and planning for budget and resourcing requirements

-- Implementing the department's
+- implementing the department's

 health and safety procedures and guidelines

-- Ensuring that safe work practices and procedures are established and maintained
+- ensuring that safe work practices and procedures are established and maintained

-- Ensuring that information, instruction, training and supervision are provided to enable employees to perform their work in a healthy and safe way
+- ensuring that information, instruction, training and supervision are provided to enable employees to perform their work in a healthy and safe way

 - Ensuring that incidents are recorded, notified and investigated to allow corrective action to be initiated

-- Ensuring health and safety is considered prior to the purchase of any new piece of equipment, tools, chemicals etc.
+- ensuring health and safety is considered prior to the purchase of any new piece of equipment, tools, chemicals etc.

-- Implement procedures to manage
+- implement procedures to manage

 visitors and contractors activities within the school

-- Ensuring consultative forums for health and safety are established eg. health and safety committee.
+- ensuring consultative forums for health and safety are established eg. health and safety committee.

-Annual Assessment are to be completed by all schools with Health and Safety Advisors (HSAs) [formerly known as Workplace Health and Safety Officers (WHSOs)] and should be used by smaller schools to monitor health and safety practices.
+Annual Assessments are to be completed by all schools with Health and Safety Advisors (HSAs) [formerly known as Workplace Health and Safety Officers (WHSOs)] and should be used by smaller schools to monitor health and safety practices.